KalharaBatangala/portfolio-next/README.md

 ## Technologies Used

-- **★Next.js 15.4**: A React framework for server-rendered and statically generated web applications.
+**★ Next.js 15.4**: A React framework for server-rendered and statically generated web applications.
-- **★Tailwind CSS 3.4.14**: A utility-first CSS framework for responsive and modern designs.
+**★ Tailwind CSS 3.4.14**: A utility-first CSS framework for responsive and modern designs.
-- **★App Router**: Next.js’s modern routing system for dynamic and nested routes.
+**★ App Router**: Next.js’s modern routing system for dynamic and nested routes.
-- **★Webpack**: The bundler used for production builds, ensuring compatibility and stability.
+**★ Webpack**: The bundler used for production builds, ensuring compatibility and stability.
-- **★TypeScript**: For type-safe development and improved code maintainability.
+**★ TypeScript**: For type-safe development and improved code maintainability.
-- **★ESLint**: For maintaining code quality and consistency.
+**★ ESLint**: For maintaining code quality and consistency.
-- **★Geist Font**: A modern font family optimized via Next.js’s font optimization.
+**★ Geist Font**: A modern font family optimized via Next.js’s font optimization.

 ## Getting Started